aiverify-foundation/moonshot/docs/getting_started/walkthrough.md

     }
     ```

-If you do not see the connector for the LLM you want to connect to, fret not.
-You can refer to how we define our connectors [here](https://github.com/moonshot-admin/moonshot/tree/new_dev_main/moonshot/data/connectors) and create your own.
-You can simply make a copy of the Python in the same directory, modify the name of the class and the logic inside the file.
+If you do not see the connector for the LLM/LLM application you would like to connect to, refer to how we define our connectors [here](https://github.com/moonshot-admin/moonshot/tree/new_dev_main/moonshot/data/connectors) and create your own.
+You can simply make a copy of the Python file in the same directory, modify the classname and the logic inside the file.

 When you have configured your connector, you can start doing your benchmark tests and red teaming!